 He'll be missed.
-I'm happy that his voice lives on through his work.- Thom Fitzgerald, director of The Gospel According to the Blues
+I'm happy that his voice lives on through his work.- Thom Fitzgerald, director of

 The obituary noted Boyd was appointed writer-in association with Neptune Theatre in 1995.
 His play, Consecrated Ground, was nominated for a Governor General's Award for drama in 2000.